-The Change Resolution option will set your PS4 display resolution to default 480P when it’s back to the normal mode.
+The Change Resolution option will set your PS4 display resolution to default 480P when it’s back to normal mode.

 This option can help you to fix your PS4 display screen issues, like the common blank screen problem.
 Sometimes you might encounter problems on HDMI connections between your PS4 and TV, a mismatched resolution, like you select a higher resolution 1080P for your 720P TV.
-Then use this Change Resolution safe mode option help you to fix it.
+Then use this Change Resolution safe mode option to help you to fix it.

 3) Update System Software

-This option allows you to update your PS4 system software manually via direct download, USB storage device or disc.
+This option allows you to update your PS4 system software manually via direct download, USB storage device, or disc.

 Update your PS4 system software can fix a lot of PS4 bugs and issues.
 When your PS4 are experiencing problems, and you cannot update it normally, you then can use this option to update your PS4 in Safe Mode.

 4) Restore Default Settings